 6. Access to Learning and Upskilling

-E-learning platforms such as Coursera, Udemy, YouTube, and LinkedIn Learning enable gig workers to continuously upskill.
+E-learning platforms like Coursera, Udemy, and LinkedIn Learning empower gig workers to stay competitive by continuously upgrading their skills.

-• Workers can improve their offerings and charge higher rates.
+- Workers can enhance expertise and demand higher rates.

 Benefits for Workers and Businesses